 Rick was born, raised and spent his first 47 years in the wonderful city of Edmonton.
 After selling his business, his wife, Arlene, and daughter, Lauren, decided to start a completely new life in Squamish and they have loved every moment of it.
 Rick has started a new career in land development.
 He has always been a life long learner and still continues to enjoy learning about science, business and entrepreneurship.
 His other interests include travel, reading and most outdoor endeavors, especially skiing, biking and hiking.
 Rick has been involved with several corporate and non-profit boards and hopes that his business experience will be useful.

 His family fell under the IPS spell after attending a presentation by Ted.
-In 2011, daughter Lauren began grade 6, and she still pops out of bed every day and can’t wait to get to school.
+In 2011, daughter Lauren began grade 6 at IPS, and she still pops out of bed every day and can’t wait to get to school, now at Brentwood College School.
 Her enthusiasm has made Rick want to get involved and ensure the long term future of the IPS community.

 Simon has worked closely with small to mid-sized organizations both as an adviser and “in-house” throughout his 25 years in business.
 He has served in senior management roles and on the boards of several companies and has first-hand experience of the opportunities and challenges that typically face businesses and is currently providing advice to several companies as a business strategy coach.
 Simon has an LLB and a Diploma in Legal Practice from the University of Aberdeen.

-Jana and her family have been residents of Bowen Island for the past 10 years, after moving from the lower mainland they chose Bowen because of its accessibility to greater Vancouver, safety, quality of life and its reputation for good schools.
-She has had one daughter graduate IPS in 2015, another daughter in grade 8 at IPS and twin boys starting school.
+Jana and her family have been residents of Bowen Island for the past 10 years.
+After moving from the lower mainland they chose Bowen because of its accessibility to greater Vancouver, safety, quality of life and its reputation for good schools.
+She has had two daughters graduate from IPS, the most recent in 2017.
+Her twin boys attend Kindgergarten on Bowen.

 “I think Island Pacific School is uniquely positioned in the realm of private schools as to what it offers its students on an individual level and its ability to shape and form the character of their students.
 Having parents play an active role in the school and their kids education has shown to strengthen the commitment between student, family and teachers.”